microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 Note: This approach is not applicable for table labeling.

 After selecting bounding boxes or finishing drawing a region, a pop-up will be displayed next to the bounding boxes/region.
-Enter the name of the field in the text input area of the pop-up and click on the type of field you would like to create.
+Enter the name of the label key in the text field of the pop-up and click on the type of label key you would like to create.

-This will not only create a new field but also assign the label you just select to this newly created field, as shown in the GIF below.
+This will not only create a new label key but also assign the label value you just selected to this newly created label key, as shown in the GIF below.

 [the gif]

 ### Assign label to field

+After you have the label key created and label value specified, you can now assign the label value to the corresponding label key.

 #### Directly click on the field in pop-up (not applicable for table labeling)

+After specifying label value through bounding boxes or region, a pop-up will be displayed next to the bounding boxes/region.
+Below the text field, a list of label keys should be displayed.
+Directly click on the label key you would like to assign the label value you just selected/drew to.
+After clicking on a label key, you should see the label value rendered in label pane.

+[the gif for assigning label value to a label key using pop-up]

+Notice that the list will filter out all the non-applicable label key.
+For example, the label key with type "table", "selection mark" and "signature" will not be displayed when you specify label value with bounding box of text, since these three types of label key can not be assigned with text.

 #### Click on the field in the right label pane

+After specifying label value, you can click on the label key you would like to assign the label value to in the label pane.
+After clicking on a label key, you should see the label value rendered in label pane.

+[the gif for assigning label value by click on label key in label pane]

+Notice that if the label key you click on is not applicable to the label value you specified.
+There will be a "Label assignment warning" message modal which provide simple instruction on what label value is applicable for this label key.

 ### Inspect and modify labels and fields